Maylam History, Family Crest & Coats of Arms

 The surname Maylam was first found in Essex where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1190 when Thomas Mailand held estates in that county.

-Important Dates for the Maylam family
+Early History of the Maylam family

 This web page shows only a small excerpt of our Maylam research.
 Another 68 words (5 lines of text) covering the years 1327, 1455, and 1487 are included under the topic Early Maylam History in all our PDF Extended History products and printed products wherever possible.